Weston McKennie: 2016–2018

 In July 2016 McKennie declined to sign a Homegrown Player contract with FC Dallas.
 He joined German Bundesliga side FC Schalke 04 in August 2016.

 After spending less than a year with Schalke's academy team, McKennie was promoted to the first-team squad in May 2017.
 He made his professional debut on May 20, 2017, as a 77th-minute substitute during a 1–1 draw with FC Ingolstadt 04.
 This was his only appearance during the 2016–17 season.
 McKennie made his first start in September 2017 and signed a five-year contract shortly after.
 During the same year, McKennie made 21 appearances and scored 4 goals with Schalke's U-19 team.

 During the 2017–18 season, McKennie cemented his place as a member of the Schalke first team at the age of 19.
 He made 22 appearances in the Bundesliga.
 He finished the 2017–18 season with 25 appearances in all competitions.
-Further, he proved to be a valuable asset to Schalke given his versatility, McKennie played in multiple positions in the midfield and defense of the team.
+Further, he proved to be a valuable asset to Schalke given his versatility, with McKennie playing multiple positions in the midfield and defense for the team.

-2018–19 season
+2018–2020

 During the 2018–19 season, McKennie further increased his position with the Bundesliga club, starting 25 games for the club in both the Bundesliga, DFB-Pokal, and UEFA Champions League.
 Overall, McKennie made 33 appearances for the club and scored 2 goals in all competitions, in which he scored his first Champions League goal in a 1–0 away win over Lokomotiv Moscow.

-2019–20 season

 Under new manager David Wagner, McKennie further established himself as an important part and valuable asset of a team that struggled to deal with the COVID-19 pandemic.
 McKennie made a total of 28 appearances and scored three goals for Schalke in the Bundesliga.
 McKennie made a further four appearances in the DFB-Pokal for the club.

 On May 30, 2020, during a 1–0 loss to SV Werder Bremen, McKennie wore an armband that said “Justice for George” following the murder of George Floyd in the United States.